palette-software/insight-data-model/README.md

     5. load_s_serverlogs_tdeserver
     6. insert_p_serverlogs_from_s_serverlogs

   2. p_http_request is loaded based on http_request and the following historized Tableau repository tables: h_users, h_system_users, h_workbooks, h_projects, h_sites.
-This table has all user inforamtion detailed by parsing the workbook name from the currentsheet field of http_request and by the workbook name we are able to get all other information like project and site name.
+This table has all user information detailed by parsing the workbook name from the currentsheet field of http_request and by the workbook name we are able to get all other information like project and site name.

   3. p_cpu_usage is loaded based on p_serverlogs, p_threadinfo_delta and p_http_requests.
 In this table we have the user and workbook and all other details for every cpu usage record coming from p_threadinfo_delta.
-For a given p_threadinfo_delta record we try to match it to p_serverlog_records and as such we try to figure out who was doing what when that CPU conspumption occured.
+For a given p_threadinfo_delta record we try to match it to p_serverlog_records and as such we try to figure out who was doing what when that CPU consumption occurred.
     * load_s_cpu_usage_vizql
     * load_s_cpu_usage_rest
     * load_s_cpu_usage_dataserver